strncat/strncat.github.io/_posts/geometry/2023-09-03-convex-hull-graham-scan.markdown

 mathjax: true
 ---
 <p style="text-align:center;"><img src="{{ site.url }}/assets/geometry/graham/graham-1.png" width="60%" class="center"></p>
-A set of points $S$ is convex if for any two points $a \in S$ and $b \in S$, then the line segment connecting these two points is also in $S$ ($\overline{ab} \subseteq S$).
-The convex hull of $S$ is the smallest convex set that contains all the points in $S$.
+A set of points $$S$$ is convex if for any two points $$a \in S$$ and $$b \in S$$, then the line segment connecting these two points is also in $$S$$ ($$\overline{ab} \subseteq S$$).
+The convex hull of $$S$$ is the smallest convex set that contains all the points in $$S$$.
 In the previous post we discussed Jarvis's algorithm which picked an initial vertex and added it to the convex hull and then iterated over the remaining vertices.
 In each iteration, we picked and added to the hull the furthest to the right vertex relative to the last added vertex to the hull.
-The running time of Jarvis' March is $O(nh)$ where $n$ is the size of the given set of points and $h$ is the size of the convex hull.
-In this post, we will learn a faster algorithm that runs in time $O(n\log n)$.
+The running time of Jarvis' March is $$O(nh)$$ where $$n$$ is the size of the given set of points and $$h$$ is the size of the convex hull.
+In this post, we will learn a faster algorithm that runs in time $$O(n\log n)$$.
 <br>
 <br>
 <!------------------------------------------------------------------------------------>
 <h4><b>Graham's Scan</b></h4>
-Given a set of points $S$ of size $n$, the idea is to pick a point $p_0$ from the set that is known to be in the convex hull and then sort the remaining points by their angle anticlockwise relative to $p_0$.
+Given a set of points $$S$$ of size $$n$$, the idea is to pick a point $$p_0$$ from the set that is known to be in the convex hull and then sort the remaining points by their angle anti-clockwise relative to $$p_0$$.
 Graham gave a linear-time algorithm to find vertex that is interior to the hull but this isn't needed at all since we can just pick the lowest or left most vertex and know that all the remaining vertices will be on one side of the line that goes through the point.
-After picking an initial point, the algorithm will sort the remaining points anitclockwise around the initial point by their angle.
+After picking an initial point, the algorithm will sort the remaining points anti-clockwise around the initial point by their angle.
 The core of the algorithm then is to use a stack to maintain the convex hull.
-We'll iterate over the vertices keeping the invariant that for any three consective vertices on the stack $p$, $q$ and $r$, the point $r$ is on the left of the line that goes through the segment $\overline{pq}$.
-In other words, the angle at $q$ is a convex angle and not a reflex one.
+We'll iterate over the vertices keeping the invariant that for any three consecutive vertices on the stack $$p$$, $$q$$ and $$r$$, the point $$r$$ is on the left of the line that goes through the segment $$\overline{pq}$$.
+In other words, the angle at $$q$$ is a convex angle and not a reflex one.
 In the next few sections we'll study each step through an example.
 <br>
 <br>
 <!------------------------------------------------------------------------------------>
 <h4><b>Step 1: Pick the Left Most Point</b></h4>
 The best way to learn this algorithm is by following an example.
 Suppose we are given the below 7 points,
 <p style="text-align:center;"><img src="{{ site.url }}/assets/geometry/graham/graham-2.png" width="60%" class="center"></p>
 The first thing that the algorithm does is pick the left most point breaking ties by choosing the point with the lowest y-coordinate.
-This turns out to be point $(1,1)$ below
+This turns out to be point $$(1,1)$$ below
 <p style="text-align:center;"><img src="{{ site.url }}/assets/geometry/graham/graham-3.png" width="60%" class="center"></p>
 In the implementation, we do something like this
 {% highlight c++ %}